skip to Main Content

 Joined Company: 2020

-Born and raised in the Green Mountains of Vermont, Vivien Farrell trained for 12 years with Vermont Ballet Theatre.
+Born and raised in the Green Mountains of Vermont, Vivien trained for 12 years with Vermont Ballet Theatre.
 She furthered her training in Miami City Ballet School’s pre-professional division and spent an additional year at Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary.
 Prior to Ballet Austin, Vivien danced five seasons with Eugene Ballet in Oregon.
-While there, she performed the roles of Clara in The Nutcracker, Love in Suzanne Haag’s world premiere of The Firebird, and was most recently featured in Stephen Mills’ Hamlet and Edward Liang’s Age of Innocence.
+There she performed principal roles by Toni Pimble, Suzanne Haag and Edwaard Liang.
+Since joining Ballet Austin, Vivien has danced works by Amy Seiwert, Jennifer Hart and George Balanchine.
+She has been featured as The Snow Queen and Waltz Soloist in Stephen Mills’ The Nutcracker as well as Madeline in Mills’ Poe/A Tale Of Madness.
+Her notable roles include Ophelia in Stephen Mills’ Hamlet after first performing it with Eugene Ballet in 2018, Princess Florine in The Sleeping Beauty, and Russian Girl in George Balanchine’s Serenade.

 ARNALDO HERNANDEZ